What is Property Type Suitability?

 Worked Example

-- Maintenance preference (minimal): tags flat, new-build
+- Maintenance preference (minimal): tags condo, new-construction

-- Outdoor space (not essential): tags flat
+- Outdoor space (balcony OK): tags condo

 Why This Matters